sulami/Medusa/readme.md

-i## WARNING: As of right now, Medusa is not ready for productional use.
+### WARNING: As of right now, Medusa is not ready for productional use.
 There is only one plugin and the output happens to a simple log.

 # Medusa